nuejs/www/faq/index.md

 # FAQ

 ## What is Nue?
-The ultimate goal of Nue is to build a __content-first__ alternative to *Vercel* and *Netlify*, which is extremely fast and ridiculously easy to use.
-Here's its estimated launch sequence:
+The ultimate goal of Nue is to be a __content-first__ alternative to *Vercel* and *Netlify*.
+It's also extremely fast and ridiculously easy to use.
+Here's the release schedule:

 [media]
   small: /img/roadmap4.png